Natalia Rodriguez

 Prior to entering private practice, Natalia clerked for three justices of the Court of Appeal for Ontario and for Justice Louis LeBel at the Supreme Court of Canada.
 Clerking provided Natalia with a unique vantage point into how judgments are made and how to draft and argue persuasively.
 In her practice, Natalia draws on a wide range of life experiences, including growing up in both Spain and Canada and being a high school and elementary school teacher prior to law.

 Natalia is fluent in Spanish and provides legal services to Spanish-speaking clients.
 She is an active member of the legal profession, often writing and speaking on issues relating to diversity in the judiciary and in the profession.
-In 2023, Natalia was elected a bencher of the Law Society of Ontario and was appointed an adjudicator of the Law Society Tribunal of Ontario.
-Natalia is the articling principal at Conway and a student mentor.

 Law and justice have always been an innate part of life for Natalia.
 The middle of three girls, Natalia was often the one delegated to making arguments or pitching a point to her parents.
 A self-described nerd, law just made sense for her.
-These days, Natalia’s continuing practice skills program consists of negotiating settlements with her 9-year-old and making submissions to her 4-year-old as to why he should eat his carrots.
+These days, Natalia’s continuing practice skills program consists of negotiating settlements with her 10-year-old and making submissions to her 5-year-old as to why he should eat his carrots.

 Affiliations